Think about a relaxed afternoon at home and chances are you will think of a perfect time on the couch, munching on some yummy potato chips!

-Potatoes are one of the most widely used vegetables that are found in almost every kitchen.
 A typical potato can be described as a starchy vegetable belonging to the Solanaceae or nightshade family which also includes tomatoes, eggplants, peppers and tomatillos.
-The swollen portion of the underground stem called the tuber is edible which we refer to as a potato and it provides food for the leafy portion of the plant.
+The swollen portion of the underground stem called the tuber is edible.
+This is the part that we refer to as a potato and it provides food for the leafy portion of the plant.
 Potatoes are available all the year round and are usually harvested every month.

 1. Removal of Dark Circles:

 Potatoes are a natural under eye brightener and so, applying potato juice or potatoes directly on the affected area can banish dark eye rings.

 - Peel and slice a raw potato into large pieces.

 - Placing them in a cloth or handkerchief, stick them on your eyes for 15-20 minutes.

 - Doing this regularly will reduce your dark circles considerably.